AadityaKandel/CSGO-V1.6-TRAINER-V2.0/README.md

 IMPORTANT
 I have given 2 types of files.
 For programmers, you can directly access the .py (python) file and run it on your pc.
 For others, you can use the zip file.
 THANK YOU!

+Unfortunately, this only works for the CSGO downloaded from down-cs.su